rodekruis/data-service-catalogue/docs/registration/registration.md

 ### **Review and Process registered PA's details**

-Your validation process may include to review the beneficiaries'details before you validate and include the beneficiary into the program to start receiving cash assistance.
+Your validation process may include to review the beneficiaries' details before you validate and include the beneficiary into the program to start receiving cash assistance.
 Follow the instructions on how to :

 - Review and edit data in PA profile, [here](../registration/registration-deduplication.md)